the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Now

+- check up on the iam training I kicked off on the farm
+- if it's not 90%+, kick off another training with

 - [ ] 1 make the app.py use the joint model
     - [ ] set up data monitoring test for that (inverted image)
-- [ ] 1 add ImageDataGenerator output images to iam-paragraphs notebook
+- [ ] 1 @saurabh add ImageDataGenerator output images to iam-paragraphs notebook
 - [ ] 1 @saurabh add a notebook that loads trained line detector and outputs some predictions
+- [ ] 1 make sure circleci works
+- [ ] 1 make sure deployment works
+- [ ] 2 make sure monitoring works

 ## Next

-- [ ] 1 go through the first 5 labs with a clean user and make sure it all works
-- [ ] 1 get the evaluation tests to pass for lab 6

 Less important
 - [ ] 2 add tests for training (but don't run them in circleci)